byromxyz/You-Dont-Know-JS/up & going/ch2.md

 An identifier must start with `a`-`z`, `A`-`Z`, `$`, or `_`.
 It can then contain any of those characters plus the numerals `0`-`9`.

 Generally, the same rules apply to a property name as to a variable identifier.
-However, certain words cannot be used as variables, but are OK as property names.
-These words are called "reserved words," and include the JS keywords (`for`, `in`, `if`, etc.) as well as `null`, `true`, and `false`.

 **Note:** For more information about reserved words, see Appendix A of the *Types & Grammar* title of this series.